The

 Exotic Rainforest in Northwest Arkansas is the only rain forest exhibit

-without charge and with the assistance of a guide who has studied the
+without charge accompanied by a guide who has studied the

 species within the collection.